yavila/welp/README.md

 ## Setup
 Steps below are from the [official Flask documentation](http://flask.pocoo.org/docs/0.12/installation/).
-Setting up a virtual environment is recommended.
-What I think it does is allow for backwards compatibility since Flask may not work with Python 3, but regardless you might as well do it.
-It's 2 lines.
+Setting up a virtual environment and using the requirements.txt is highly recommended.
+This prevents package confusion that frequently occurs with global packages and will make it much easier to debug problems with pip on your computer.

 `virtualenv venv`